Reno Piscopo: Newcastle Jets

 After departing Wellington phoenix at the conclusion of his contract, Piscopo signed a two-year deal with A-League side Newcastle Jets on 21 June 2022.

 Melbourne Victory

 On 5 July 2024, Piscopo signed a two-year deal with A-League Men club Melbourne Victory.

+Persik Kediri

+On 29 August 2026, Piscopo moved to Indonesia and signed with Super League club Persik Kediri ahead of the 2026–27 season.

 International career

 At international youth level, he made his debut with the Italy under-15 against Russia on 20 March 2013.
 He later represented the Italy under-17, and most recently the Australia under-20.

 Piscopo qualified for the Tokyo 2020 Olympics.
 He was part of the Olyroos Olympic squad.
 The team beat Argentina in their first group match but were unable to win another match.
 They were therefore not in medal contention.
 He is also eligible to represent Malta.